Sivapoonkuzhali/-Detection-of-Mosambi-Leaf-Diseases/README.md

 ---

-# 🍃 Detection of Mosambi Leaf Diseases using YOLOv8
+# Detection of Mosambi Leaf Diseases using YOLOv8

 This project implements a **YOLOv8-based real-time object detection model** to detect and classify various **Mosambi (Sweet Lime) leaf diseases**.
 By leveraging a custom image dataset, this model aims to support **early diagnosis** and help improve **crop health monitoring and management**.

 ---

-## 📌 Project Highlights
+##  Project Highlights

-* 🚀 Trained a YOLOv8 model on a **custom-labeled Mosambi leaf dataset**
+*  Trained a YOLOv8 model on a **custom-labeled Mosambi leaf dataset**
-* 🧠 Real-time detection and classification of leaf diseases
+*  Real-time detection and classification of leaf diseases
-* 📈 Boosts precision in early disease identification for better yield outcomes
+*  Boosts precision in early disease identification for better yield outcomes
-* ⚡️ Lightweight and fast – optimized for edge deployment and field use
+*  Lightweight and fast – optimized for edge deployment and field use

 ---

-## 🗂️ Dataset
+##  Dataset

-* **Type:** Custom dataset of Mosambi leaf images
+Type: Custom dataset of Mosambi leaf images
-* **Classes:** Healthy, Leaf Spot, Bacterial Blight, Mosaic Virus, etc.
+Classes: Healthy, Leaf Spot, Bacterial Blight, Mosaic Virus, etc.
-* **Format:** Annotated using YOLO format (bounding boxes with class labels)
-* **Tools Used:** Roboflow / CVAT (for annotation)
+Format: Annotated using YOLO format (bounding boxes with class labels) Tools Used: Roboflow / CVAT (for annotation)

-> Note: The dataset is not publicly available due to data privacy or collection limitations.

----

-## 🧠 Model Overview
+## Model Overview

 * **Model Architecture:** [YOLOv8](https://github.com/ultralytics/ultralytics)
 * **Framework:** PyTorch (via Ultralytics library)